 We were fortunate enough to be able to investigate the haunted Fairport Harbor Lighthouse and see what we could uncover.
 Working with different members of the ghost hunting group, S.I.G.H.T., we were able to make some ghost box recordings in the tower and lighthouse keeper's house.
 The following audio recordings seem to give creedance that the lighthouse and keeper's house are both haunted:

 - Spirit of Babcock - This was recorded in the upstairs bedroom where I believe Mrs. Babcock stayed with her cats.
 Her husband Captain Babcock was lightkeeper from 1871-1881; then again in 1900-1919.
 His son also was an assistant keeper from 1901-1919; then keeper from 1919-1925.
 First question, "Is there a Captain Babcock here?"
-Then a weird-sounding reply which sounds like "Babcock" (sort of).
-Then another question is asked, "Is there any ghosts around here?" and the reply, "Spirit of Babcock."
+Then a weird-sounding reply which sounds like "Babcock" (strangely distorted and fast).
+Then another question is asked, "Is there any ghosts around here?"
+And the reply is very clear, "Spirit of Babcock."

 Is the Fairport Harbor Lighthouse haunted?
 If we were to compare reports from guests and volunteers with the recordings of ghostly messages we received, we believe it is indeed haunted, and a jewel of a lighthouse worth visiting.